GreenPinkTeam/GreenPinkTeam/Privacy_Policy_A.md

 we will clearly indicate it and make sure it is only reached by an older audience.
 Our apps displays Advertissements in a form of small banners, to help us cover the cost for creating and publishing free games.

+Some of our apps contain in-apps purchases.

 If you have any concerns about your privacy while playing our games, please contact us with any questions and we will help you as quickly as possible.
 Have fun, Enjoy our games!

 Contact:  greenpinkfamilystudio@gmail.com
+Website:  www.greenpink.live